OpenNTI/nti.docs.platform.enduser/editorguide/links.rst

 3. Click “Save.”

-.. note:: You can quickly delete a link by selecting the "x" icon  to the right of the content on the Lessons page.
-Then, confirm deletion.
+**To remove the link from your lesson and delete, simply select the "x" icon to the right of the content on the Lessons page.
+Then, confirm deletion.**

    .. image:: images/deletelink.png